Palestinian gunman kills 7 near Jerusalem synagogue

 Police also released a photo of the pistol it said was used by the attacker.

+Defense Minister Yoav Gallant huddled with Israel's military chief and other top security officials and instructed them to assist police and strengthen defenses near Jerusalem and for Jewish settlements in the occupied West Bank.

+“Israel’s defense establishment will operate decisively and forcefully against terror and will reach anyone involved in the attack,” Gallant said.

-Israel's MADA rescue service said the dead included a 70-year-old woman.
-Jerusalem’s Hadassah Hospital later said a 15-year-old boy was recovering from surgery.
+Israel's MADA rescue service said the dead were five men and two women, including several who were 60 or older.
+Jerusalem’s Hadassah Hospital said a 15-year-old boy was recovering from surgery.

-The bloodshed was the deadliest on Israelis since a 2008 shooting killed eight people in a Jewish seminary in Jerusalem, according to Israel’s Foreign Ministry.
+The attack was the deadliest on Israelis since a 2008 shooting killed eight people in a Jewish seminary in Jerusalem, according to the Foreign Ministry.
 Given the location and timing, it threatened to trigger a tough response from Israel.

-Defense Minister Yoav Gallant scheduled a meeting with his army chief and other top security officials.

 Overnight Thursday, Gaza militants fired a barrage of rockets into southern Israel, with all of them either intercepted or landing in open areas.
-Israel responded with a series of airstrikes on targets in Gaza.
-No casualties were reported.
-Earlier in the day, Gallant had ordered Israel to prepare for new action in Gaza “if necessary.”
+Israel responded with airstrikes on targets in Gaza.
+No casualties were reported, and calm had appeared to be taking hold before Friday night's shooting.

-There was no immediate claim of responsibility for Friday’s shooting.
-In Gaza, Hamas spokesman Hazem Qassem said the attack was “a revenge and natural response” to the killing of nine Palestinians in Jenin on Thursday.
+There was no immediate claim of responsibility.
+In Gaza, Hazem Qassem, spokesman for the ruling Hamas militant group, said the attack was “a revenge and natural response” to the deadly military raid Thursday.

+In downtown Gaza City, celebratory gunfire could be heard, as cars honked and calls of “God is great!” wafted from mosque loudspeakers.
+In various West Bank towns, Palestinians launched fireworks.

-The attack escalated tensions that were already heightened following the deadly military raid Thursday in the West Bank town of Jenin — where nine people, including at least seven militants and a 61-year-old woman, were killed.
+The attack escalated tensions that were already heightened following Thursday's raid in the town of Jenin, where nine people, including at least seven militants and a 61-year-old woman, were killed.
 It was the deadliest single raid in the West Bank in two decades.
 A 10th Palestinian was killed in separate fighting near Jerusalem.

-Palestinians had marched in anger earlier Friday as they buried the last of the 10 Palestinians killed a day earlier.
+Angry Palestinians marched Friday as they buried the last of those killed a day earlier.

 Scuffles between Israeli forces and Palestinian protesters erupted after the funeral for a 22-year-old Palestinian north of Jerusalem and elsewhere in the occupied West Bank, but calm prevailed in the contested capital and in the blockaded Gaza Strip for most of the day.

-Signs that the situation was calming quickly dissolved with the east Jerusalem shooting.
-Israel’s opposition leader, former Prime Minister Yair Lapid, called it “horrific and heartbreaking.”
+But that suddenly dissolved with the east Jerusalem shooting, described as “horrific and heartbreaking” by Yair Lapid, the opposition leader and former prime minister.

-Neve Yaakov is a Jewish settlement in east Jerusalem that Israel considers to be a neighborhood of its capital.
+Neve Yaakov is a religious Jewish settlement that Israel considers to be a neighborhood of its capital.
 Israel claims all of Jerusalem as its undivided capital, while the Palestinians seek east Jerusalem as a capital of their future state.

-Blinken’s trip is now likely to be focused heavily on lowering the tensions.
+Blinken’s trip will probably now focus heavily on lowering tensions.
 He is likely to discuss the underlying causes of the conflict that continue to fester, the agenda of Israel’s new far-right government and the Palestinian Authority’s decision to halt security coordination with Israel in retaliation for the deadly raid.

 The Biden administration has been deeply engaged with Israeli and Palestinian leaders in recent days, White House National Security Council spokesman John Kirby said, underscoring the “urgent need here for all parties to deescalate to prevent the further loss of civilian life and to work together to improve the security situation in the West Bank.”